tamlut-modnys/curriculum/hsl-23-2/hsl5/hsl5.md

 What if we wanted to change the value of `n` before invoking the `gth-10` arm?
 To do that, we'll learn a new rune.

 The `%=` (centis) rune first takes a wing of the subject (any address, but in this case our core `gth-10`).
 Then it takes an indefinite number of pairs.
-The first element of the pair is a subwing of the first argument, and the second is a new value for it.
+The first element of the pair is a sub-wing of the first argument, and the second is a new value for it.
 We close the rune with `--` because it has an indefinite number of children.

 ![](Images/370.png)